KaotoIO/kaoto.io/content/docs/manual/04_datamapper/index.md

 JSON schemas can be attached to `Target Body` and `Parameter(s)`.
 However, it is currently not supported to attach JSON schema to `Source Body`.
 {{% /callout %}}

-{{% callout note %}}
-**New!** For XML schema, now you can select a root element of the Document from the top level elements defined in the XML schema as described in Step 5 below.
-In the previous version, The first element in the schema was always used.
-Here is a demo screencast to choose a root element.
-{{< video src="./dm_chooserootelement.mp4" subtitles="./dm_chooserootelement.vtt" >}}
-{{% /callout %}}

 Follow the below steps to attach a schema file.
 1. Place schema file(s) inside the workspace directory.